-- A general imbalance between housing supply and demand results in a lack of affordability - Limited supply of existing affordable homes creates an acute housing problem - Significant in migration from older age people with financial ability to afford homes in the Greater Exeter area reduces available stock - Average earnings for Teignbridge residents is low when compared with the national average - High proportion of larger houses = higher house prices
+- A general imbalance between housing supply and demand results in a lack of affordability - Limited supply of existing affordable homes creates an acute housing problem - Significant in migration from older age people with financial ability to afford homes in Teignbridge reduces available stock - Average earnings for Teignbridge residents is low when compared with the national average - High proportion of larger houses = higher house prices

-Teignbridge has worse affordability than the England average with the average house price being 9 times the average wage.
-Affordability in England has worsened somewhat over the period 2009-2015, a trend closely matched by changes in Teignbridge.
+Teignbridge has worse affordability than the England average with the average house price being 10 times the average wage.
+Affordability in England has worsened somewhat over the period 2009-2019, a trend closely matched by changes in Teignbridge.